Medicare Reimbursement for iStent Inject

 A A Category III CPT code, 0191T applies for the first iStent.
 It reads, “Insertion of anterior segment aqueous drainage device, without extraocular reservoir; internal approach, into the trabecular meshwork.”

 A second Category III code, +0376T, applies when an additional iStent is implanted in the same session.
 This code is defined as, “Insertion of anterior segment aqueous drainage device, without extraocular reservoir; internal approach, into the trabecular meshwork; each additional device insertion (list separately in addition to code for primary procedure).”
-This add-on code is only used in conjunction with 0191T.
+This add-on code is only used in conjunction with 0191T; it cannot stand alone.

 Q What is the payment for implanting a second iStent where it is covered?

-A The 2018 and 2019 national Medicare Physician Fee Schedules (MPFS) do not assign RVUs or a payment rate to iStent procedures – either the first or second.
-The MAC determines the amount of reimbursement.
+A The 2019 national Medicare Physician Fee Schedules (MPFS) do not assign RVUs or a payment rate to iStent procedures – either the first or second.
+The MAC determines the coverage and the amount of reimbursement.

 Q What is the global surgery period for 0191T and +0376T?